resetius/coroio/README.md

    - **`TByteReader`** and **`TByteWriter`**: Ensure the specified number of bytes is read or written, useful for guaranteed data transmission.
    - **`TLineReader`**: Facilitates line-by-line reading, simplifying the handling of text-based protocols or file inputs.

+5. **Actor System**:
+   - Actor-based concurrency model for message-passing systems with typed behaviors and async processing.

 #### Supported Operating Systems

 The library supports the following operating systems: